KoalaOnCaffeine/Webserver/README.md

 # Webserver
-Kotlin webserver using Ktor for a school proejct
+Kotlin webserver using Ktor for a school project